KonstantinGeorgiev0/2IMV15-Project1/README.md

 - Simulation stability depends heavily on timestep size (`dt`)
 - RK4 provides the most stable behavior for complex cloth scenes
+- Euler and Midpoint solvers are unstable for the hair scene
+- Enabling wind automatically switches the solver to RK4 for stability
 - Wind and rod constraints can significantly affect performance and stability

 ---